ybai55/Mutant/doc/adr/1-first-mvp-architecture/mvp-architecture.md

 @ -0,0 +1,95 @@
-# Chroma MVP Application Architecture
+# Mutant MVP Application Architecture

 ## Context

-Chroma is a prototype application for analyzing the embeddings of a ML model.
+Mutant is a prototype application for analyzing the embeddings of a ML model.

 As an early stage product, it is essential to build an effective MVP to put in front of users and start iterating.